Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/getting-started/quick-setup.md

 ## Step 5: Cortex Search Intelligence (Automatic)

-**Cortex Search service is created automatically** by the OpenFlow Google Drive (Cortex connect) connector.
+**Cortex Search service is created automatically** by the Openflow Google Drive (Cortex connect) connector.
 No manual SQL required!

 ### How It Works